Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 “Grocery store, fast food and gasoline lines are longer than ever. … Many vulnerable people can’t eat because they can’t get electricity or water to cook and can’t get on the roads because of the dangerous conditions.”

-The Electricity Regulatory Council of Texas, or ERCOT, has been getting most of the criticism for the failures.
+The Electricity Regulatory Council of Texas (ERCOT) has been getting most of the criticism.
 It is the agency that oversees the distribution of electricity around the state, and critics say that it has done a poor job at keeping the public informed.

 The revelation that a third of its board members live in other states — where the electricity has been flowing — has sparked outrage because ERCOT is viewed by many residents as a public body.

-Republican Gov. Gregg Abbott said ERCOT must be reformed.
+Gov. Greg Abbott (R) said ERCOT must be overhauled.
 He and his allies argued that the power problems were caused by frozen wind turbines, underscoring, they said, the need to rely on fossil fuel.

-That contention has been widely derided by energy experts and Democratic officeholders, and even gently rebuked by the chairman of ERCOT, Bill Magness.
-Most of the power loss is linked to generating plants that burn natural gas but have had to go offline because of equipment freezing or a lack of fuel.
+That contention has been widely derided by energy experts and Democratic officeholders, and even gently rebuked by ERCOT chairman Bill Magness.
+Most of the power loss is linked to generating plants that burn natural gas but have had to go offline because of frozen equipment or a lack of fuel.

 Abbott’s allies also argue that in a state that is rarely visited by severe winter weather, it doesn’t make sense to spend a lot of money on preparations to beat the cold.
 Yet an analysis commissioned in 2013 by ERCOT came up with a startling conclusion when it wrestled with the question of what is called the value of lost load.